crosswalk-project/crosswalk-website/public/documentation/embedding_crosswalk/crosswalk_aar.md

 # Developing with Crosswalk AAR

-The Crosswalk AAR bundle is the binary distribution of the 'xwalk_core_library' and includes both x86 and armv7 architectures.
+The Crosswalk AAR bundle is the binary distribution of the `xwalk_core_library` and includes both x86 and armv7 architectures.
 A developer no longer needs to download the crosswalk-webview bundle manually but can specify a version code using either the Gradle or Maven projects.

 ## Set up host